Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods: Introduction

-By contrast, representative learning (embedding) methods take into account the context within which words or entities appear, and it represents them into continuous space without the need to use categorization (whether provided or learned from the data).
+By contrast, neural embedding methods such as \textit{word2vec}~\parencites{mikolovEfficientEstimationWord2013}{NIPS2013_9aa42b31} take into account the context within which words or entities appear, and it represents them into continuous space without the need to use categorization (whether provided or learned from the data).
 These methods have been shown to be capable at meaningfully representing the space of scientific knowledge.
-For instance, in a study by~\textcite{chinazziMappingPhysicsResearch2019}, papers published in American Physical Society (APS) journals are represented as ``bags of topics''.
-The embeddings are then used to map the various specialties of physics research, and study the production of physics research by various countries.
-In another study by~\textcite{pengNeuralEmbeddingsScholarly2021}, journals in the Web of Science (WOS) are represented using their citation network, which are then used to learn analogy graphs of journals, and visualize the ``spectra'' of soft versus hard science.
+For instance, in a study by \textcite{chinazziMappingPhysicsResearch2019}, papers published by the American Physical Society are represented using their subject categories, creating a map of specialties of physics research.
+This map is then used to analyze the production of physics research of various countries.
+In another study by \textcite{pengNeuralEmbeddingsScholarly2021}, journals in the Web of Science (WOS) are represented using their citation network, which are then used to learn analogy graphs of journals, and visualize the ``spectra'' of soft versus hard science.